NYUAD-CRC/crc-docs/source/hpc/jobs/quick_start.rst

                                 squeue

-                - ``squeue`` command shows all the your jobs (runing and Pending) present in the queue
+                - ``squeue`` command shows all your jobs (Runing and Pending) present in the queue
         *       -
                         .. code-block:: bash

                                 scancel 127445
                                 scancel -u wz22

                 - ``scancel`` commands allows you to cancel your jobs in the queue.
-YOu can cancel a single job using the job id or you can cancel all the jobs using your NetId.
+You can cancel a single job using the job id or you can cancel all the jobs using your NetId.